Homebrew/homebrew-bundle/Readme.md

 This provides a successful exit code if everything is up-to-date so is useful for scripting.

+### Restarting services

+You can choose whether `brew bundle` restarts a service every time it's run, or only when the formula is installed or upgraded.
+In you `Brewfile`:
+`Brewfile`:

+    # Always restart myservice
+    brew 'myservice', restart_service: true

+    # Only restart when installing or upgrading myservice
+    brew 'myservice', restart_service: :changed

 ## Note

 Homebrew does not support installing specific versions of a library, only the most recent one so there is no good mechanism for storing installed versions in a .lock file.